As with my remarks on punk and so on,

 At some time in the ninth century one could have looked down the Seine and seen the prow of a Viking ship coming up the river.
 Looked at today in the British Museum, it is a powerful work of art; but to the mother of a family trying to settle down in her little hut, it would have seemed less agreeable.

-On behalf of the egregious Craig Clunas, I accept full responsibility for any inanities in this post.
+On behalf of the splendid Craig Clunas, I accept full responsibility for any inanities in this post.
 If you all play your cards right, I promise not to do this kind of thing too often.

 Craig and any other art historians who have managed to read this far might care to exact revenge by writing Specious Flapdoodle [famous 19th-century Baptist pastor—Ed.] about early music or Daoist ritual…